Tamaar Padaar: Production

 The film marks the directorial debut of screenwriter Dileesh Nair who also wrote the film's screenplay.
 The film was produced by M. Renjith.
 The role of Jumper Thampi was earlier offered to Biju Menon.
 Vijay Babu appears in the flashback scenes as Purushan, Pouran's father.
 Filming began in Sabarimala in April 2014.
 It was also filmed in Thiruvananthapuram.
 The title Tamaar Padaar is an onomatopoeia word in Malayalam that refers to the sound of a blast in comics.

 Reception

 The film was released on 3 October 2014.
-It mostly received negative response from critics.
+It mostly received mixed response from critics.